 The Company has not generated any revenue from product sales to date and does not expect to do so until such time as XORTX obtains regulatory approval for and commercializes one or more of our product candidates.
-As the Company is currently in clinical and preclinical stages of development, it will be some time before we expect to achieve this, and it is uncertain that we ever will.
+As the Company is currently in clinical and preclinical stages of development, it will be some time before we expect to achieve commercialization of one or more of our products and it is uncertain that we ever will.
 We expect that we will continue to increase our operating expenses in connection with ongoing clinical trials and preclinical activities and the development of product candidates in our pipeline.
 We also expect to continue our strategic partnerships and we continue to seek additional collaboration opportunities.
 Further, we expect to continue our efforts to pursue additional grants and refundable tax credits from the Canadian government in order to further our research and development.
-Although it is difficult to predict our funding requirements, based upon our current operating plan, the Company anticipates that our existing cash and cash equivalents as of December 31, 2023, combined with the net proceeds of future financings, will enable us to advance the clinical development of XRx-008 and XRx-101 product candidates.
+Although it is difficult to predict our funding requirements, based upon our current operating plan, the Company anticipates that our existing cash and cash equivalents as of December 31, 2024, combined with the net proceeds of future financings, will enable us to advance the development of the XRx-026 and XRx-008 product candidates.
+XRx-026 will be the Company's focus short term, subject to available funds.
+The remaining XRx-008, XRx-101 and XRx-225 programs will not be advanced until sufficient additional funding is available.
+A small portion of the Company's resources will be allocated to intellectual property development.
 XORTX may also be eligible to receive certain research, development, and commercial milestone payments in the future.
-However, because successful development of our product candidates and the achievement of milestones by our strategic partners is uncertain, we are unable to estimate the actual funds we will require to complete the research, development, and commercialization of product candidates.
+However, because the successful development of our product candidates and the achievement of milestones by our strategic partners are uncertain, we are unable to estimate the actual funds required to complete the research, development, and commercialization of our product candidates.